 - a trust can be terminated at any time; and

-- the trust may operate for a maximum of 80 years (although the Trusts Act increases this to 125 years).
+- the trust may operate for a maximum of 125 years.

 Trusts occupy a particularly favourable position in the New Zealand tax regime.
 Provided that the assets of the trust are contributed by a non-resident settlor, and none of the trust property consists of New Zealand-situated assets, then, in the vast majority of cases, the income derived from the holding of those assets can be received by the New Zealand-resident trustee, and distributed to non-resident beneficiaries, without any liability to tax arising in New Zealand.

-Apart from the residential land withholding tax that applies to non-residents or entities controlled by non-residents who purchase residential property located in New Zealand, there is no capital gains tax in New Zealand.
+Apart from the income tax applied when a property is sold within a certain period and the residential land withholding tax that applies to non-residents or entities controlled by non-residents who purchase residential property located in New Zealand, there is no capital gains tax in New Zealand.
 Any capital increase in the value of the trust's assets is, therefore, not taxable.

 ii Limited partnership

 Limited partnerships were introduced into New Zealand law by legislation enacted in March 2008.
 A limited partnership comprises at least one limited partner, and a general partner who is the manager of the limited partnership.
 The limited partner may not, subject to minor exceptions, take part in any management activity.
 In return, the limited partner enjoys the protection of limited liability in respect of the debts and liabilities of the partnership.
 The partners may be natural or legal persons and need not be New Zealand residents.
 However, requirements that a partnership should have at least one general partner that is either a New Zealand incorporated company, a New Zealand resident person or a New Zealand unlimited partnership came into effect on 1 September 2014.
 The partners may or may not have a participation in the capital of the limited partnership, although the limited partner would usually be granted an equity interest in the partnership in return for contributing the capital used to establish the partnership.